zxlooong/hdcookbook/trunk/xlets/grin_samples/GrinBunny/README.txt

 GrinBunny game doesn't do anything on KEY_RELEASED, so when you do this test with GrinBunny you'll find that its behavior is unchanged.

+Since this is a model of a stand-alone project outside of HD cookbook, the build file doesn't include the top-level user.vars.properties file.
+You might need to create a user.vars.properites in this directory, pointing to your compilation stubs.